Taylor (given name)

-Taylor is a unisex given name mainly in use in English-speaking countries, including England and Wales, Scotland, Ireland, Canada, Australia, and New Zealand.
-The name Taylor also has been well used for characters on American and now some Australian soap operas.
-Variants include Tayla and Taylah; both are feminine.
+Taylor is a unisex given name mainly in use in English-speaking countries and especially in the United States.
+The name Taylor also has been used for characters on American and now some Australian soap operas.
+Variants include Tayla and Taylah; both are feminine and most popular in Australia and New Zealand, whose non-rhotic accents mean that they are pronounced the same as "Taylor".